-Setting pricing during a crisis can be a fraught issue.
+Setting pricing during a crisis can be fraught.
 While your business may be facing cost pressure and a cashflow squeeze, putting prices up as a reaction may not only push away customers, it may alienate them long-term.

 Previous recessions have demonstrated that demand does not weaken at the same rate and at the same time.
-What is perhaps unique about this situation is that so many industries have been affected so rapidly.
-But we can expect the pattern of recovery to be uneven, as some businesses find themselves in immediate demand, while others, such as the tourism, will face more protracted issues.
+What is unique about this situation is that so many industries have been affected so rapidly.
+But we can expect the pattern of recovery to be uneven, as some businesses find themselves in immediate demand, while others, such as tourism, will face more issues long-term.

-MYOB Economist Jon Manning's guide to pricing
+MYOB Economist Jon Manning's guide to consumer behaviour